ABThijssen/GDVIS/README.md

 ```

 **Pass input list to GDVIS_calc**
-A logfile will also automatically be generated and saved
+A logfile will also automatically be generated and saved, which you can
+find in the folder GDVIS_tutorial_output on the github.

 ``` r
 output <- GDVIS_calc(input.list)